 However, as there were no groups they felt sufficiently close to in terms of political analysis in Ireland, the INLSF had no particular contacts there, though on a number of occasions its members did travel to Ireland to do paper sales.

 In the UK, as well as raising awareness through its newspaper, it organised a number of protests and awareness raising events.
 By the time Alex Sloan was involved, much of its activity focused on the production and selling of its newsletter.
 It also continued it's weekly political education / discussions nights and did film showings.
 In practical terms it focused on raising awareness of Irish political prisoners in British jails.
-It also

 Frank "Butch" Roche trial